USDAForestService/fs-open-forest-platform/README.md

 ## Opportunity Statement

-The opportunity statement = the problem we are trying to solve with the ePermitting project
+The opportunity statement = the problem we are trying to solve with the ePermitting and Christmas trees projects

-We had the opportunity to modernize the ability to apply for special use permits within a pilot forest (Mt.
+We have the opportunity to modernize the ability to apply for special use permits within a pilot forest (Mt.
 Baker-Snoqualime) of the Forest Service.
 Our belief is that this will simplify and speed up the ability to apply for and act on special use permits.

+We have the opportunity to modernize the ability to purchase permits to harvest Christmas trees within our pilot national forests (Mt.
+Hood, Flathead, Arapaho and Roosevelt, Shoshone).
+Our belief is that this online permit purchasing system will be a more convenient method of purchasing and obtaining permits needed to harvest Christmas trees.

 ## Table of contents